yashwanth-git/web-tools/final/colors-hub/README.md

 * The saved palettes will be placed under Saved page
 * The user created palettes will be placed under My Colors page and only the creator can delete their color palette
 * The theme can be changed to night mode manually using the toggle option to the right side of the navbar
+* If you want to copy the color hex code of any of the color in the palette, just click on the color label.
+The color hex code will be copied to the clipboard for you to use
 * Each page can hold a maximum of 8 colors, after which the color palettes will be paginated to move to the next page

 ## How To Use ColorsHub